ddev/ddev-platformsh/README.md

 ## What does it do right now?

+* Works with many projects of type `php`, for example, `php:8.1` or `php:8.2`.
+It does not work with non-php projects.
 * Takes your checked-out Platform.sh project and configures DDEV based on that information.
     * PHP and Database version
     * hooks are converted to DDEV post-start hooks